 Category Archives: Healthcare

-What Happened to Empathy in medicine?
+What Happened to Empathy in Medicine?

 Empathy in healthcare is strongly shaped by the conditions practitioners work under and the training culture that forms their habits of attention.
 Most medical education emphasizes hierarchy, speed, and diagnostic authority.
 Students learn early that their role is to control … Continue reading